Riff, PD#18245 (2018)

 The Zuiderzeewet that made it possible to construct the Flevopolder took effect on 14 June 1918.
 In 2018, to celebrate the hundredth anniversary of this Act, Bob Gramsma designed the Riff, PD#18245 monument.
 Like a gigantic, raised chunk of clay it sits on a flat, former agricultural plot in Dronten.

-On three pile foundations and a complex construction such as used in bridge and boat construction, Gramsma poured some 8000 cubic meters of agricultural and Zuiderzee soil.
-In this heap, he made a large opening, which was then covered with a layer of shotcrete.
-Gramsma then removed all the soil to ground level, leaving this concrete cast, mixed with remnants of the Zuiderzee sea floor.
+The construction of the work of art is remarkable.
+On three pile foundations and using a complex construction method that is also used to build bridges and boats, Gramsma erected a hill comprising some 15,000 m3 of agricultural and Zuiderzee soil.
+Into this hill he dug a large cavity, which he covered with a layer of shotcrete and fitted with a smoothly finished cover panel and a staircase.
+He then removed the soil to the ground level, leaving behind the concrete cast mixed with Zuiderzee soil residue.

 Riff, PD#18245, the eighth landscape artwork in Flevoland, is built up in several stages, each of which is important to both the creation and the meaning of the artwork.